 If our identities are established by our beginnings, Adams takes it that “A multiplicity of interacting chances, including evils great and small, affect which people mate, which gametes find each other, and which children come into being.”

 It does not take much to affect procreation history.
 Any actions that have a significant effect on the movement of matter will, given enough time, have an effect on who comes to exist.
-This is because over time a “butterfly effect” – which can be readily demonstrated in our best weather prediction models – will exponentially multiply the amount of matter that has its movements and thus locations changed by even very slight variations in initial conditions, and eventually this will affect the movement of people enough to influence who conceives with whom, and when they conceive, and therefore by which sperm and egg they conceive, and therefore who subsequently comes to exist.
+This is because over time a “butterfly effect”—which can be readily demonstrated in our best weather prediction models—will exponentially multiply the amount of matter that has its movements and thus locations changed by even very slight variations in initial conditions, and eventually this will affect the movement of people enough to influence who conceives with whom, when they conceive, and therefore by which sperm and egg they conceive, and thus who subsequently comes to exist.

-“The farther we go back in history,” consequently,

-the larger the proportion of evils to which we owe our being; for the causal nexus relevant to our individual genesis widens as we go back in time.
-We almost certainly would never have existed had there not been just about the same evils as actually occurred in a large part of human history.
+“The farther we go back in history,” writes Adams, “the larger the proportion of evils to which we owe our being; for the causal nexus relevant to our individual genesis widens as we go back in time.
+We almost certainly would never have existed had there not been just about the same evils as actually occurred in a large part of human history.”
 This will include both moral evils (lying, stealing, cheating, and killing) and so-called natural evils (earthquakes, tornadoes, diseases, and droughts).
 It will also include the history relevant to the coming to be of the human race.
-The truth of any hypothesis about human origins—the gradual emergence of full humanity through evolutionary means, the miraculous raising of hominoids to full humanity, or the direct divine creation of the original human beings—would have a major effect on the causal history of the world and therefore on the procreative history of the world.
-Whatever the truth about human origins, it is very likely that none of us would have existed had the truth about human origins been significantly different.
+The truth of any hypothesis about human origins—the gradual emergence of full humanity through evolutionary means, the miraculous raising of hominoids to full humanity, or the direct divine creation of the original humans—would have a major effect on the causal history of the world and therefore on the procreative history of the world.
+Whatever the truth about human origins, it is likely that none of us could have existed had the truth about human origins been significantly different.

 This is why, when Gottfried Leibniz considers in Confessio philosophi whether we should be indignant that God did not respond to Adam and Eve’s fall by replacing them with better creatures who would not have transmitted sin and its consequent suffering down through the generations, he answers that